Kermit Erasmus

 Born in Port Elizabeth, Erasmus moved to Pretoria as a teenager where he made his professional debut with SuperSport United in 2007.
-He spent the next two seasons in the Netherlands with Feyenoord and Excelsior before returning to SuperSport United.
+He spent the next two seasons in Netherlands with Feyenoord and Excelsior before returning to SuperSport United.
 During his second spell with the club, he made over 50 appearances and helped his side to the Nedbank Cup title before joining Orlando Pirates in 2013.
 He led Pirates to the same cup title in 2014 before leaving to join Rennes in France the following year.

 Erasmus struggled with Rennes, however, and shortly after spending a stint on loan at Ligue 2 side, Lens, was released by the club.
 He spent the remainder of the 2018 in Sweden, with Eskilstuna, and Portugal, with Vitória de Setúbal.

 Club career

 Early career

 Erasmus was groomed by, and graduated from the SuperSport Feyenoord Academy (now SuperSport United Youth Academy) to join Feyenoord but remained at SuperSport United on trial for 2007–08 season.
 During the campaign, Erasmus made 10 appearances and scored once as Supersport clinched their first ever PSL title.